akramessallak/Superstore-sales-profit-analysis/README.md

 ---

 ##  Dashboard Overview & Key Visuals
+The dataset was reviewed for missing values, duplicate records, and inconsistent data types.
+Minimal cleaning was required because the dataset was already well-structured.

 ### 1. Base Summary Data (Pivot Table)
 The core numbers behind our analysis showing total sales and total profit per category: